 DC50 - A tribute to Donald Campbell on the 50th anniversary of his world land speed double (land and water speed records), the EcoStar DC50 is seen here in an early stage of construction with the team that helped to build her in 2014, including Christina Dusart, Nelson Kay, Terry Valeriano and Chris Close of course.
 The young man in the front is Ryan Dusart, a budding roboteer who is now learning how to program using Arduino computers.

 JAMIE HUGHES - Seen here on the left, the youngest member of the SeaVax team in 2015 at Innovate UK, Old Billingsgate, London.
 Jamie extols the virtues of this splendid proof of concept model, explaining the features to visitors to the event.
+Chris was his mentor at this event.

 LINKS & REFERENCE